-- 4.6.7 Access to switchboards. - 4.6.7.1 In front of the switchboard, a passageway shall be provided not less than 800 mm wide for switchboards up to 3 m long, and not less than 1000 mm wide for switchboards 3 m long and over.
+4.6.7 Access to switchboards.

-In ships of less than 500 gross tonnage, the width of the passageway may be reduced to 600 mm.
+4.6.7.1 In front of the main, emergency and other switchboards, a passageway shall be provided not less than 1000 mm wide for switchboards 3 m long and over.
+In front of the main and emergency switchboards, a passageway shall be provided not less than 800 mm wide for switchboards up to 3 m long and on ships of less than 500 gross tonnage, the passageway shall be at least 600 mm wide.